 Although still in the early stages, patients treated with PRP so far have shown significant improvements in their pain and ability to function.
 Not yet covered by most insurances, PRP is an exceptionally safe procedure, performed in a sterile environment on an outpatient basis.
 Because your own blood is used, there is no risk of a transmissible infection and very low risk of allergic reaction.

 The reason this new treatment can be successful and long lasting is because PRP resolves pain through healing.
 Initial improvement may be seen within a few weeks, gradually increasing as the healing progresses.

-Because PRP is still relatively new and requires specialized training, the number of physicians performing this cutting edge therapy is somewhat limited throughout the country – physicians at the National Spine & Pain Centers are currently the only providers in the Mid-Atlantic region.
+Because PRP is still relatively new and requires specialized training, the number of physicians performing this advanced therapy is somewhat limited throughout the country but available here at the Michigan Center for Regenerative Medicine.